agentmodels/agentmodels.org/chapters/5c-myopic.md

 print('Overall means for [Optimal,Update-Myopic]: ' + means);
 ~~~~

 >**Exercise**: The above codebox shows that performance for the two agents is similar.
-Try varying the priors and the `armToPrizeERP` and verify that performance remains similar.
+Try varying the priors and the `armToPrizeDist` and verify that performance remains similar.
 How would you provide stronger empirical evidence that the two algorithms are equivalent for this problem?

 The following codebox computes the runtime for Update-myopic and Optimal agents as a function of the number of Bandit trials.
 We see that the Update-myopic agent has better scaling even on a small number of trials.
 Note that neither agent has been optimized for Bandit problems.